CSRG-Group/dcs-notes.github.io/modules/CS132/Primary_Notes/part2.md

 This circuit performs the addition of two bits, and can be extended to form a 1-bit full-adder.
 What’s important is that you recognise that the truth table for **sum** represents that of an **EX-OR** gate, while the **carry** represents that of an **AND** gate.

-This important because to derive the layout of the circuit, you can start from thinking about what you want to achieve first, i.e the addition of two bits.
+This is important because to derive the layout of the circuit, you can start from thinking about what you want to achieve first, i.e the addition of two bits.
 The truth table essentially describes this function and from there you can think about which gates you have to use and how they should be arranged according to the 1s and 0s in the truth table.

 ![image-20210504124908090](part2.assets/image-20210504124908090.png)